coffeestainio/wunder-appium-test/README.md

 There are 2 spec files, both tests do the same with a small difference:
 * triangle.specs.js Has 3 tests with hardcoded data to validate the 3 possible scenarios for the triangle app.
 * triangle-usingddt.specs.js: Uses a pre-populated json file to drive the tests based on data.
 With this approach we can have a single tests running N combination of tests without adding more code.

+# Configuration
+The test configuration parameters are coded in *wdio.conf.js* , the logging level is set to Silent just to avoid to much information in the console.